o3de/o3de.org/content/docs/user-guide/interactivity/robotics/simulation-interfaces.md

 | Registry key                                                | Feature
 |-------------------------------------------------------------|-----------------------------------------------------
 | `SimulationInterfaces/PrintStateNameInGui`                  | If set to `true`, the current state is shown in GUI
 | `SimulationInterfaces/StartInStoppedState`                  | By default, simulation starts in stopped state.
-Setting to 'true' allows to start simulation automatically
+Setting to 'false' allows to start simulation automatically
 | `SimulationInterfaces/KeyboardTransitions/StoppedToPlaying` | Set the keyboard key that will change simulation state from Stopped to Playing e.g., `keyboard_key_alphanumeric_R`
 | `SimulationInterfaces/KeyboardTransitions/PausedToPlaying`  | Set the keyboard key that will change simulation state from Paused to Playing e.g., `keyboard_key_alphanumeric_P`
 | `SimulationInterfaces/KeyboardTransitions/PlayingToPaused`  | Set the keyboard key that will change simulation state from Playing to Paused e.g., `keyboard_key_alphanumeric_P`